edvisor-io/meteor-google-cloud/README.md

 We welcome any questions, contributions or bug reports in the GitHub [issue tracker](https://github.com/EducationLink/meteor-google-cloud/issues).

-## Ideas
+## Meteor Azure

-- [ ] Add support for cron, queue, dos, etc.
-- [ ] Use Google Deployment Manager (when fully supported)
-- [ ] Support multiple service deployment (?)
-- [ ] Set up CI
+This package was heavily inspired on `meteor-azure`, a deployment packge for Meteor applicatons on Microsoft Azure, [click here](https://github.com/fractal-code/meteor-azure) for more information.

 ## License

 [MIT](https://github.com/EducationLink/meteor-google-cloud/blob/master/LICENSE)

-This package was heavily inspired on `meteor-azure`, a deployment packge for Meteor applicatons on Microsoft Azure, [click here](https://github.com/fractal-code/meteor-azure) for more information.